 Our Osteopath uses hands-on treatment general osteopathic techniques as a framework and specific therapeutic techniques to treat the location of the pain and most importantly, the areas that contribute and causing to your pain.

 The purpose is to restore structural misalignments (pelvis, spine), connective tissue tension (muscles, tendons, ligaments) and improve mobility in restricted joints.
 The Osteopath will further work on restoring the body's ability to tolerate load under low-intensity exercises by stimulating inhibited muscles so they can fully engage in a day-to-day or sport activities.

-Standard treatment may involve; Gentle Spinal Joint Articulation, Soft Tissue Massage, Spinal Joints Adjustment, Muscle Energy Techniques, Cranial Osteopathy and Abdominal Visceral Manipulation Technique (Organ Manipulation).
+Standard treatment may involve; Gentle Spinal Joint Articulation, Soft Tissue Massage, Spinal Joints Adjustment, Muscle Energy Techniques, Cranial Osteopathy, Abdominal Visceral Manipulation Technique (Organ Manipulation).

 Our Osteopath will tailor specific rehabilitation exercises and practical application on how to improve your posture for quicker recovery.
 However, depending on your symptoms, they may be given at subsequent appointments.

 Advice will be provided, depending on individual needs.

 What can you expect after treatment when you leave the clinic?